TWO KINDS OF UMBILICAL CORD STEM CELLS

 Private stem cell banks have been around for more than 25 years.
 Currently, there are about 200 private stem cell banks worldwide.
 In countries with private stem cell banks, between 2-5% of expectant parents choose to collect and store stem cells from umbilical cord blood and tissue.
 There are also around 100 public stem cell banks worldwide.
 The Swedish state has found it economically and medically justified to set up an altruistic donation bank, the National Umbilical cord blood bank (NB).
 The organisation is funded by the county council, The Swedish Childhood Cancer Fund and transplant clinics who request samples from the biobank.
 Collection in Sweden is only possible at the request of NB, only at the Östra Hospital in Gothenburg and is limited to weekdays.
 Cellaviva is a complement to this business, there is no competition.

 Cellaviva is Sweden’s first private biobank for family saving of stem cells.
 As of September 1, 2016, we offer expectant parents to collect stem cells from their newborn baby’s cord blood and cord tissue.
 The stem cells are stored in their own freezer compartment in -196 degrees in liquid nitrogen, in so-called cryo vessels.
 Cellaviva’s head office is in Novum, Karolinska Institutet Science Park at Karolinska Hospital in Huddinge.
-We are licensed by the IVO (Inspectorate for Health and Social care), we are subject to the Health and Medical Services Act and the Cell and Tissue Act.
+We are licensed by the IVO (Inspectorate for Health and Social care), we are subject to the Health and Medical Services Act and the Cell and EU Tissue and Cell Directives.

 MAJOR FOCUS ON DEVELOPING NEW TREATMENT METHODS WITH STEM CELLS